Ben McLachlan: 2018

-McLachlan played his first Grand Slam tournament at the Australian Open, partnering German Jan-Lennard Struff to reach the semifinals after defeating the top-seeded and world No. 1 pair of Lukasz Kubot and Marcelo Melo.
+McLachlan played his first Grand Slam tournament at the Australian Open, partnering German Jan-Lennard Struff to reach the semifinals after defeating the top-seeded and world No. 1 pair of Łukasz Kubot and Marcelo Melo.
 In the semifinals they lost to the seventh-seeded team of Oliver Marach and Mate Pavić, who went on to win the tournament.

 McLachlan then teamed with Hugo Nys to reach the finals in Montpellier, where they lost to English brothers Ken and Neal Skupski.
 They lost in the semifinals of the Delray Beach Open to the eventual winners Jack Sock and Jackson Withrow.
 After first-round losses at Acapulco (partnered by Nicholas Monroe) and Indian Wells, and a second-round loss in the Irving Classic (the latter two with Julio Peralta), he and Struff teamed up for the first time since the Australian Open to contest the Miami Open.
 After good wins in the first three rounds, they came up against the Bryan brothers in the semi-finals, and lost to the eventual winners 5–7, 4–6.
 He then travelled to Houston for the U.S. Clay Court Championships, where he partnered Ryan Harrison for the first time.
 In a major upset, they lost to the wildcard pair of Dustin Brown and Frances Tiafoe in the first round.

 From there it was across to Europe, and the Monte Carlo Masters.
 Yet another new partner (Santiago González) awaited him, and they went out in the first round to a wildcard pair in local Romain Arneodo and McLachlan's former partner in Hugo Nys.
-Reunited with Struff for the Hungarian Open, they won their first two matches comfortably before being beaten in three tie-breaks in their semifinal against Andres Molteni and Matwe Middelkoop.
+Reunited with Struff for the Hungarian Open, they won their first two matches comfortably before being beaten in three tie-breaks in their semifinal against Andrés Molteni and Matwé Middelkoop.
 McLachlan went on to Istanbul for his next tournament, partnered again by Monroe, and they were the top seeds.
 They went all the way to the final, losing in a match tie-break after taking the first set.
 In Madrid they beat John Isner and Jack Sock in the first round and Ivan Dodig and Rajeev Ram in the second, before losing to Pierre-Hugues Herbert and Nicolas Mahut in the quarter-finals.